hansa-lallu/thermostat-js/README.md

 As a user,
 So that I can save on my electricity bills,
-I want to be able to set the temperature o power saving mode
+I want to be able to set the temperature on power saving mode

 As a user,
 So that I can return to a standard temperature,